-- Use demo versions to assess suitability

-- → As far as appropriate (e.g. personnel management software might take long time to install and test)

-- Assess lifetime of supplier

-- Small/new companies might be cheaper, but continued support and development might be less ensured

-- Assess size of supplier

-- \rightarrow Large companies will be more willing to provide guarantees

-- Upgrade possibilities

-- → Are there "larger" or "extended" versions available?

-- " Clear migration path for future extensions?
+- Use demo versions to assess suitability - → As far as appropriate (e.g. personnel management software might take long time to install and test) - Assess lifetime of supplier - → Small/new companies might be cheaper, but continued support and development might be less ensured - Assess size of supplier - → Large companies will be more willing to provide guarantees - Upgrade possibilities - → Are there "larger" or "extended" versions available? " Clear migration path for future extensions? - Update cycles/portability - → How often can/must I update?
+Runs on other systems too? - Past handling of bugs?

-- Update cycles

-- → How often can/must I update?

-- Past handling of bugs?